 - Widepac slide closure for a wide opening

 - Drinking from one compartment that has a low amount of liquid may be difficult if the other compartment is full

 This 1.8 L hydration bladder from Nathan is perfectly designed to reduce sloshing and spills, making it our top hydration bladder for reducing sloshing.

-This bladder is BPA-free and is designed with a sleek hourglass shape as well as an internal baffle in order to reduce sloshing.
-The bladder also features a quick release drinking hose to allow for easier cleaning and more convenient setup.
+This bladder is BPA-free and is designed with a sleek hourglass shape as well as an internal baffle that reduces sloshing.
+A quick release drinking hose allows for easier cleaning and more convenient setup.
 The 1.8 L capacity provides enough water for approximately 3.5 hours of running.

-This bladder is compatible with the following Nathanpacks and vests: VaporHowe 12L, VaporKrar 12L, Moxy, Firestorm, Grit, Intensity, HPL #020, and Journey 25L.
+This bladder is compatible with a wide variety of Nathan packs and vests: VaporHowe 12L, VaporKrar 12L, Moxy, Firestorm, Grit, Intensity, HPL #020, and Journey 25L.
 Because Nathan has a lot of products with similar names, we have provided you with the correct product link here.

-- Internal baffle and hourglass design reduces sloshing
+- Internal baffle and hourglass design reduce sloshing

 - Quick release drinking hose

 - Doesn’t hold as much as other bladders